Run Tests on Private Grid

 Where <JWT_KEY> is jwtApiKey from the above response.

-Here’s a quick GIF demonstrating how to start Dynamic Agent using jwtApiKey with the above command.
+Here’s a quick GIF demonstration on starting Dynamic Agent using jwtApiKey with the above command.

 Start the Private Grid Hub & Web Nodes